NoraH2004/adv-absa/video-script.md

 ### Method Step 2 – Sentece Words dropped & classified

 We took each sentence and dropped one word after the other.
 After that, each incomplete sentence is predicted and the words, which changed the prediction through their absence, are stored separately.
-In the example of our sentence - The important word is excellent.
+In the example of our sentence - The important word is *excellent*.